vespa-engine/sample-apps/README.md

 It also demonstrates how to build a recommendation system where the approximate nearest neighbor search in a shared user/item embedding space is used to retrieve recommended content for a user.
-This app also demonstrates using parent-child relationships.
+This app also demonstrates using [parent-child](https://docs.vespa.ai/en/parent-child.html) relationships in Vespa.

 ### Billion-scale Image Search
 This [billion-scale-image-search](billion-scale-image-search/) app demonstrates